 (B) The members of the advisory board shall include, but shall not be limited to, at least one individual chosen from each of the following groups:

 (C) The advisory board may include, but shall not be limited to, individuals chosen from the following organizations and fields:

 (1) Professional planners;

-The advisory board shall assist the Ohio historical society in the society's site preservation program, suggest legislation necessary to the society's preservation program including the location, designation, restoration, preservation, and maintenance of state historic and archaeological sites and artifacts, and shall encourage the designation of suitable sites on the national register of historic places and under related federal programs.
+The advisory board shall assist the Ohio history connection with its site preservation program, suggest legislation necessary to the Ohio history connection's preservation program including the location, designation, restoration, preservation, and maintenance of state historic and archaeological sites and artifacts, and shall encourage the designation of suitable sites on the national register of historic places and under related federal programs.
 The advisory board shall provide general advice, guidance, and professional recommendations to the state historic preservation officer in conducting the comprehensive statewide survey, preparing the state historic preservation plan, and carrying out the other duties and responsibilities of the state historic preservation office.
 Members of the advisory board shall serve without compensation.

 A majority of the members of the advisory board shall be recognized professionals in the disciplines of history, archaeology, architectural history, architecture, and historical architecture.

 Amended by 131st General Assembly File No. TBD, HB 471, §1, eff.
 12/19/2016.

 Amended by 131st General Assembly File No. TBD, HB 141, §1, eff.
 9/29/2015.